 Warm and natural batting, or what some people call flannel batting, is another good batting choice.
 The biggest benefit, in my opinion, is that you do not need to quilt or secure it as close as the cotton/poly batting.
 You can go upwards of 6 inches between stitches.
 It is also very easy for everyone to machine stitch.

 My only concern with this batting is that there is no "puff" and it is not soft.
 The quilts made with this batting are not as warm and snuggly as those made with the cotton/poly blend.
 I do find it great for projects like small like table runners or larger bedspreads.

 If you do use the Warm and Natural batting, be sure and get the pure white color if your quilt has a lot of pure white.
 Otherwise the natural color is fine.

 All quilt batting should be exposed to the air for at least 24 hours if it has been wrapped up.
 Some people like to put it in the dryer to remove wrinkles.
 I have not had a lot of success with that method.

-I have had problems removing folds and with seams from packaged batting.
-Now I only buy batting that has been placed on a roll.
+I have had problems removing folds from packaged batting.
+I prefer to buy batting that has been placed on a roll.

-Don't be afraid to examine it closely before you buy it.
+Don't be afraid to examine batting closely before you buy it.
 Batting is seamed, and sometimes you can get a bad seam that will make a lump in your quilt.